ikmb/HLApipePublic/README.md

 ```

-Running the Pipeline in a cluster system
+Running the Pipeline in a cluster system.
+Edit your $HOME/.nextflow.config as follows:

 ```
 // bind work directories (i.e. work_ifs).
 If you need more than $HOME and work_ifs, add another "-B /somewhere" switch.